 Mardi Gras refers to the events of the Carnival celebration, culminating on the day before Ash Wednesday, the first day of Lent.
-Mardi Gras is French for “Fat Tuesday”, reflecting the practice of the last night of eating rich, fatty foods before the ritual fasting of the Lenten season.
+Mardi Gras is French for “Fat Tuesday”, reflecting the practice of the last night of eating rich, fatty, foods before the ritual fasting during the Lenten season.

 If you are eating out, just because someone else cooked for you, doesn’t mean you can let your guard down when it comes to food safety.
 And leftovers are only safe for 2 hours at room temperature.

 - Learn about proper hygiene, cross contamination, cold and hot food safety, foodborne pathogens, and best practices to prevent foodborne illness.

 - Food Manager Training & ANSI Certification - $99.00

 - Food Handler Training - only $7.00!

 - HACCP Training: 16hr/4hr/1hr

 - Food Allergy Training - $15.00